 January 7, 2024

-When managing files in a directory, there are occasions where you might have a collection of files prefixed with a common identifier, such as filename - disk x.”
+When managing files in a directory, there are occasions where you might have a collection of files prefixed with a common identifier, such as “filename - disk x.”
 In such cases, organizing these files into separate folders based on this shared prefix can streamline file management.

-The command is a simple yet powerful one-liner that uses a Bash for loop to iterate through files in a directory.
-For each file, it extracts the prefix using the awk command, creates a directory with that prefix (if it doesn’t exist), and then moves the file into that newly created folder.
+command, creates a directory with that prefix (if it doesn’t exist), and then moves the file into that newly created folder.

-cd into your directory, preferably a copy of the directory incase the command doesn’t meet your expectations.
+into your directory, preferably a copy of the directory incase the command doesn’t meet your expectations.

 for file in *; do prefix=$(echo "$file" | awk -F ' - ' '{print $1}') mkdir -p "$prefix" mv "$file" "$prefix/" done